-This inspiring blog article provides an array of tips for being an effective teaching assistant.
-Having worked in various schools myself as a teaching assistant I know that supporting teachers and students efficiently is hard work but also very rewarding.
+This inspiring blog article provides many tips for being an effective teaching assistant.
+Having worked in various schools myself as a teaching assistant, I know that supporting teachers and students efficiently is hard work and rewarding.
 My experience has inspired me to write this article, as I realize that being a teaching assistant extends beyond the job description.